Edirne jigar (Turkish-style fried liver)

 1. Step 1:

-Carefully removing the films, removing the ducts, cut the liver into rather thin slices - about like fish on sushi.
+Carefully peeling off the membranes and removing the ducts, cut the liver into fairly thin slices—about as thin as fish for sushi.

 2. Step 2: